zhimin-z/zhimin-z.github.io/_posts/2025-12-23-the-rise-of-ephemeral-software.md

 ---
 layout: post
-title: "From Human-Months to Agent-Minutes: The Rise of Ephemeral Software"
+title: "When Code Becomes Cheaper Than Debugging: The Rise of Ephemeral Software"
 date: 2025-12-23
 ---

-What if rebuilding software from scratch was cheaper than debugging it?
-This isn't a thought experiment—it's happening right now, and it's fundamentally transforming what software is.
+More than 90% of new TiDB Cloud clusters are now created by AI agents, not humans.
+These databases manage millions of schemas and execution environments that exist for mere minutes before vanishing.
+This isn't an experiment at some research lab—it's production infrastructure at a major cloud database provider, and it signals a fundamental shift in what software is.

-Recent research from [METR](https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/) shows that AI agents' capabilities are doubling every 4-7 months, with current models achieving almost 100% success rates on tasks taking humans less than 4 minutes.
+The economics are stark: AI agents' capabilities are doubling every 4-7 months, with current models achieving almost 100% success rates on tasks taking humans less than 4 minutes, according to [recent METR research](https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/).
 Extrapolating this trend, we're on track to see AI agents capable of [automating a month of human software development before 2032](https://theaidigest.org/time-horizons)—potentially as early as 2027 if the accelerated trend continues.

+What if rebuilding software from scratch becomes cheaper than debugging it?
 This compression from human-months to agent-minutes isn't just making software development faster.
 It's enabling an entirely new paradigm: **ephemeral software**.

 ## Welcome to the Era of Disposable Code